Tearsheet

 AI Analysis | Feedback

-August J. Troendle, M.D.
-Chief Executive Officer and Chairman of the Board
+August J. Troendle, MD, Chief Executive Officer & Chairman of the Board of Directors

-Dr. Troendle founded Medpace in July 1992.
-He previously served as a manager at Sandoz (now Novartis) from 1987 to 1992, where he was responsible for the clinical development of lipid-altering agents.
-From 1986 to 1987, Dr. Troendle worked as a Medical Review Officer at the FDA's Division of Metabolic and Endocrine Drug Products.
-He has served on the boards of several public and private healthcare companies, including Coherus BioSciences, Inc., Xenon Pharmaceuticals Inc., Symplmed Pharmaceuticals, LLC, LIB Therapeutics, LLC, and CinRx Pharma, LLC.
-Medpace was acquired by CCMP Capital in 2011 and subsequently by Cinven in 2014, before becoming a publicly traded company in 2017.
+Dr. Troendle founded Medpace in July 1992 and has served as its Chief Executive Officer and Chairman of the Board since its inception.
+Prior to founding Medpace, he served as Assistant, Associate, and Senior Associate Director at Sandoz (Novartis) from 1987 to 1992, where he was responsible for the clinical development of lipid-altering agents.
+From 1986 to 1987, Dr. Troendle worked as a Medical Review Officer in the Division of Metabolic and Endocrine Drug Products at the FDA.
+He has extensive experience as a director for various public and private companies, including Coherus BioSciences, Inc., Xenon Pharmaceuticals Inc., LIB Therapeutics, LLC, CinCor Pharma, Inc., and CinRx Pharma, LLC.
+Medpace transitioned from a founder-led private firm to a public CRO after a 2014 recapitalization by CCMP Capital and an August 2016 Nasdaq IPO.

-Mr. Geiger joined Medpace in October 2007 as Corporate Controller.
-He was appointed Chief Financial Officer in March 2011 and expanded his role to include Chief Operating Officer, Laboratory Operations in November 2014.
-Mr. Geiger was appointed President on August 1, 2021.
-Prior to Medpace, he served as Corporate Controller and Manager of Financial Planning and Analysis for SENCORP from 2004 to 2007, and as Director of Capital Markets for Cincinnati Bell from 2002 to 2004.
+Mr. Geiger joined Medpace in October 2007 as Corporate Controller, became Chief Financial Officer in March 2011, and expanded his role to include Chief Operating Officer of Laboratory Operations in November 2014.
+He was appointed President on August 1, 2021.
+Mr. Geiger was instrumental in leading Medpace through two equity recapitalizations, including with Cinven in early 2014.
+Prior to Medpace, he worked for SENCORP from 2004 to 2007 as Corporate Controller and Manager of Financial Planning and Analysis, and before that, he was the Director of Capital Markets for Cincinnati Bell from 2002 to 2004.
 He began his career in the audit practice at Arthur Andersen LLP.
-Mr. Geiger has also served as a director for private companies such as LIB Therapeutics, LLC and CinRx Pharma, LLC.
+Mr. Geiger has also served as a director for several private companies, including LIB Therapeutics, LLC and CinRx Pharma, LLC since 2015.

 AI Analysis | Feedback